prototyp3-dev/python-cartesi/README.md

 **`TestClient.rollup.notices`, `TestClient.rollup.reports`, `TestClient.rollup.vouchers`**

-A list of dictionaries containing the emmited notices, reports or vouchers.
+A list of dictionaries containing the emitted notices, reports or vouchers.
 Each dictionary contains the following keys:

-- **`epoch_index`**: The epoch index for the input that generated this emmitted output
+- **`epoch_index`**: The epoch index for the input that generated this emitted output
 - **`input_index`**: The index of the input within the epoch that generated this output
 - **`data`** A dict containing the key `payload`, whose value is the payload for the corresponding output